Skip to Content

 Elephant Stomps

-Stand with your feet hip-width apart and stomp, raising your knees up to hip level, or as high as you can bring them up.
-Try to hit the palm of your hands with your knees.
+Stand with your feet hip-width apart and stomp, raising your knees to hip level or as high as you can.
+Try to hit the palms of your hands with your knees.

 And You’re Done!